 My work is usually collaborative and I have a long track record of being a visionary servant leader, inspiring and motivating diverse teams.
-Leading and facilitating team building events, shaping road maps, innovation and brand strategies is also part of my work.
-Mainly in the game industry where I have introduced hackathons, game jams and methods beyond design thinking, agile game dev and similar traditional processes.
+Leading and facilitating team building events, shaping road maps, diversity, innovation and brand strategies is also part of my work, mainly in the game industry where I have introduced hackathons, game jams and methods beyond design thinking, agile game dev and similar traditional processes.
 I have curated events and festivals with 25 – 70 000 physical participants, 900 000 online, of all ages and backgrounds.
 Often bringing game and maker cultures to the public in a large variation of spaces, like amusement parks, galleries, museums, conferences, TEDx events and shopping malls.

 The lab Collaboratory supports indies, start-ups and students, as well as bigger organisations and policy makers, and it increased diversity and inclusion in the tech industry.
 We produced and curated numerous events and tools to share knowledge in game design, film making, diverse technical and social innovation, and design fiction, bringing inspiring people from all over the world to our spaces.
 My game art gallery Epic Unidragon was, just like Collaboratory, the first of its kind in Sweden.